Eva Crackles

 Eva Crackles (1918–2007) was a British botanist and teacher notable for her major contributions to the Atlas of the British Flora, published in 1962.

+She began teaching in 1941.
 As a teacher she was Head of Biology at Hull's Malet Lambert School for many years, until 1978.
+She also taught evening classes for the Workers' Educational Association.

+Crackles became a recorder for the Botanical Society of Britain and Ireland in the 1950s, allowing her to contribute to the Atlas of the British Flora.

+Recognition

+Crackles received an honorary Doctor of Science degree from the University of Hull in 1991, for her work on grasses of the genus Calamagrostis.

+In 1966, Crackles became a fellow of the Linnean Society of London.

-She received an honorary Doctor of Science degree from the University of Hull in 1991.
-The following year, she was made a Member of the Order of the British Empire (MBE) by Queen Elizabeth II for her work in plant conservation.
-Crackles was elected Honorary Life member of the Botanical Society of Britain and Ireland in 2000.
+In 1992, Crackles was made a Member of the Order of the British Empire (MBE) by Queen Elizabeth II for her work in plant conservation.
+She was elected Honorary Life member of the Botanical Society of Britain and Ireland in 2000.